Non-essential employees working remotely through at least April 30.

 The U.S. Department of Education Handbook for Campus Crime Reporting assists universities and colleges in meeting the Clery Act requirements.
 Under the law, a crime is reported when a victim, witness, other third party, or even the offender brings it to the attention of a Campus Security Authority (CSA) or local law enforcement officer.
 A CSA is an individual within the Lincoln community who has significant responsibility for student and campus activities.
-CSAs should report crimes immediately by calling 484-365-8139 or extension 8139 and complete a CSA Crime Statistics Reporting Form.
+CSAs should report crimes immediately by calling 484-365-8139 or extension 8139 and complete a CSA Incident Report Form.
 Please visit the Campus Security Authority page for more detailed information about CSA responsibilities.

 Pennsylvania Uniform Crime Reporting